Return to Photo Index Return to Clickable Map Return to Home Page

 I had ample time to take this photo of my Soviet Survival Tour Group while we waited for our meal.
 After complaining about

-the lack of service, we finally received what we decided to call bone soup.
-Even after offering hard currency, we were unable
+the lack of service, we finally received what we decided collectively to call bone soup.
+Even after offering hard currency, we

-to obtain a decent meal.
-We couldn't determine whether the restaurant was lacking food or if the restaurant staff was
+were unable to obtain a decent meal.
+We couldn't determine whether the restaurant was lacking food or if the restaurant staff

 Tbilisi, Georgia

-At the conclusion of our Tbilisi tour, we paid our driver (in the van) to escort us out to Mtskheta, which was the ancient capital
+At the conclusion of our Tbilisi tour, we paid our driver to escort us out to Mtskheta, which was the ancient capital of the Georgian

 near Tbilisi, Georgia